hugoduncan/dado/dev/design/adr/adr-ai-prompt.md

 ### Negative
 - Requires managing template files
 - Must handle missing files and malformed templates
-- Need to document substitution and composition rules

 ### Neutral
-- May need to support different template syntaxes in future
 - May need to add default values for substitutions

 ## Error Types